How to Get a Job When You Have Never Worked Before

 - Why you want to pursue a career and why having a career is important to you.

-- How you want to learn and grow.
+- How do you want to learn and grow.

 - All your skills and strengths.
-Market any skills you’ve developed, not necessarily from a traditional job but in any other areas of life.
+Market any skills you’ve developed, not necessarily from a traditional job but in any other area of life.